MockbaTheBorg/RunCPM/readme.md

 RunCPM does not support making files read-only or any other CP/M attributes.
 All the files will be visible and R/W all the time, so be careful.
 It supports making "disks" read-only though, but only during RunCPM's execution.
 The R/O attributes of the containing folder are not modified.

-RunCPM suports the CON: device for interaction, and a very early support of PRT: (printing to file only) has been implemented recently.
+RunCPM suports the CON: device for interaction, and a very early support of AUX: and PRT: (printing to file only) devices has been implemented recently.

 <hr>
 ###### The original copy of this readme file was written on WordStar 3.3 under RunCPM